 Our parks each have their own unique feel and offering, and we take great care to avoid the chain-like feel of some other holiday parks.
 It’s amazes how many ‘people’ there are that haven’t yet experienced a caravan or lodge holiday home.
 They are truly amazing use of space and certainly are not the cold, draughty places some people imagine.
 If you are one of those ‘peoples’ that hasn’t enjoyed owning your own holiday home, you really do need to think again!

 1 Affordability – When you add up the price of a couple of expensive family holidays versus the cost of owning a holiday home, you can really start to see the value in owning one.
 Being affordable and having flexible funding options makes caravan holiday home ownership very attractive and not just to the wealthy.
 Average price of a static caravan is around £25,000, but they can start from as little as around £10,000.
-Of course not everyone has that kind of money hanging around, although our research indicates that around 80% of all buyers use finance (which we can help you with) to fund their purchase
+Of course, not everyone has that kind of money hanging around, although our research indicates that around 80% of all buyers use finance (which we can help you with) to fund their purchase

 2 Flexibility – Life seems increasingly hectic whether you are “working parents, a busy couple or a retiree” flexibility is key to enjoying a balanced life.
-Whether it’s the overbearing legislation that prevents children being taken out of school in term time which makes booking a holiday both complex and more costly or whether your looking for that peace and break from the pressures of everyday living.
+Whether it’s the overbearing legislation that prevents children being taken out of school in term time which makes booking a holiday both complex and more costly or whether you’re looking for that peace and break from the pressures of everyday living.
 Many parks open most or all of the year so you have so plenty of opportunities to getaway from everything and relax in your very own holiday home.
-Hop in the car and within a couple of hours you’re on holiday.
-No airport parking, no check in, no security checks, no rushing to the gate to get the best seats and no struggling to find space for you cabin luggage.
-Many of our holidays home owners use their caravan just about every weekend and take longer breaks when the schools have broken up and bring the whole family including your pets.
+Hop in the car and within a couple of hours, you’re on holiday.
+No airport parking, no check-in, no security checks, no rushing to the gate to get the best seats and no struggling to find space for you cabin luggage.
+Many of our holidays homeowners use their caravan just about every weekend and take longer breaks when the schools have broken up and bring the whole family including your pets.
 Perfect.